-Figure 2.16 shows the bibliographic coupling of works for links above a threshold of 25.
+Figure 2.14 shows the bibliographic coupling of works for links above a threshold of 25.
 There is one large set of such coupled works in a network along with three dyads and a triple of works.
 They feature productions involving physicists and computer scientists.

-2.5.5.1 Fractional bibliographic coupling Given the problems with works making many citations, especially with review works citing many works, we take a different approach.
+2.5.4.1 Fractional bibliographic coupling Given the problems with works making many citations, especially with review works citing many works, we take a different approach.
 Necessarily, review papers cover a wide area (or multiple areas).
 That two works are cited in a broad review paper need not imply that they have common content.
-Ideally, it would be useful to separate specific contributions on research fronts from works looking back at what was done in general.
+Ideally, it would be useful to separate specific contributions on research fronts from works looking back at what was done.
 But the literature contains both types of documents.
-We think a different strategy is required.
-Neutralizing the distorting impact of review documents suggests using normalized measures designed to control for this is useful (see [16]).
+A different strategy is required.
+To neutralize the distorting impact of review documents, using normalized measures controlling for this is a useful approach (see [13]).
 We first consider: